ttdoucet/bgnets/readme.md

        common opponent when evaluating a net under training for performance.
 We do not train against this net, only use it as an indicator of relative strength.
-(All indications are that playing strength is mostly transitive.)
+(All indications are that relative playing strength is mostly transitive.)
 This net used to be called "good.w", and you might see that name in the playoff histories of some of the nets below.

-* **h120-400m-500.w**: Currently among the best net we have.
-Trained as described below.
+* **h120-400m-500.w**: Among the best of the nets we trained.

 Experiments
 -----------